psychoinformatics-de/ipsy-docs/source/internal/preseeding.rst

 and unpack the netboot.tar.gz file for your release of choice into ``/srv/tftp`` and you can boot straight into the installer.

-To automate the install, ``/srv/tftp/pxelinux.cfg/default`` should be edited to look similar to this:
+The only file we modify is ``/srv/tftp/pxelinux.cfg/default``.
+It should be edited to look similar to this:

 .. code-block:: bash